Death Lurks in the Bush

 Author Kate Grilley is a continental who has lived in the Virgin Islands for many years.
 She resides in Christiansted and commutes to work on St. Thomas, where she is a mortgage broker.
 Her previous Kelly Ryan mysteries are "Death Rides an Ill Wind" (can you guess the main event?) and "Death Dances to a Reggae Beat," which was nominated for several prestigious mystery awards including the Agatha, the Anthony, and the Macavity.

-Editor's note: Sara Barnett is librarian who formerly was on the staff at the University of the Virgin Islands on St. Thomas.
+Editor's note: Sara Barnett is librarian who formerly was on the staff at the University of the Virgin Islands.
 She now resides in Florida.